noir-lang/noir/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 - **feeCommitments** - New commitments generated as part of fee preparation
 - **feeNullifiers** - New nullifiers generated as part of fee preparation
-- **feePreparation** - Public function calls to be made as part of fee preparation
+- **feePreparation** - A single public function call to be made as part of fee preparation
-- **feeDistribution** - Public function calls to be made as part of fee distribution
+- **feeDistribution** - A single public function call to be made as part of fee distribution
 - **feePerL1Gas** - The fee provided per unit of L1 gas
 - **feePerL2Gas** - The fee provided per unit of L2 gas
 - **l1BaseGasLimit** - The upper bound of L1 ammortised gas the transaction is willing to pay for
 - **l2BaseGasLimit** - The upper bound of L2 ammortised gas the transaction is willing to pay for
 - **l1TxGasLimit** - The upper bound of L1 transaction specific gas the transaction is willing to pay for
 - **l2TxGasLimit** - The upper bound of L2 transaction specific gas the transaction is willing to pay for
+- **l1FeeDistributionGas** - The amount of L1 gas the transaction is willing to pay for execution of the fee distribution function
+- **l2FeeDistributionGas** - The amount of L2 gas the transaction is willing to pay for execution of the fee distribution function

 ### Transaction Selection and Execution